8 Animals That Eat Ticks — Including 1 That May Surprise You

 One must understand the dangers of disease in general before delving into knowing if ticks are harmful.
 Well, talking about diseases, we will say that it is an abnormal medical condition that adversely affects the human or animal immune system.
 Surprisingly, most ticks carry these tick-borne- diseases that affect both humans and animals when they bite, but others are harmless and do not require treatment.

-Examples of such ticks are the deer ticks and wood ticks – they transmit harmful bacteria that cause diseases such as Rocky Mountain spotted fever (RMSF) and Lyme disease.
-Unlike other ticks, deer ticks are microscopic and, by default, not easily seen on the skin surface of their hosts.
+Examples of such ticks are the deer ticks and American dog ticks – they transmit harmful bacteria that cause diseases such as Lyme disease and Rocky Mountain spotted fever (RMSF), respectively.
+Unlike other ticks, deer ticks are very small — with adults reaching only 3 to 4 mm and nymphs as tiny as 1 to 2 mm — and are not easily seen on the skin surface of their hosts.

 How To Remove Ticks From Your Skin